HCC Placement Testing

 To schedule a Work Keys placement test, click here.

 What are placement tests?

 All students (including high school concurrent students) taking classes at HCC are required to have the appropriate placement scores in math, reading, and English*.
 HCC accepts ACT scores and SAT scores, but does not require students to take these tests for admissions.
 HCC does, however, require students without an ACT or SAT score to complete placement tests in math, reading, and English before enrolling for the first time.
+HCC will also consider an unweighted high school or GED GPA for placement.
 Students who have an ACT or SAT score can choose to take Accuplacer to move up in placement.

 *Click here to see what class your score would place you in.

 How do I know what placement tests I need to take?

 Students seeking an AA, AS, or AGS will take the ACCUPLACER placement test.
 Students in the Technical programs are required to take the Work Keys Test.

 I'm an HCC concurrent student enrolling in classes in my high school, how do I take a placement test?